-SANE 2018, a one-day event gathering researchers and students in speech and audio from the Northeast of the American continent, will be held on Thursday October 18, 2018 at Google, in Cambridge, MA.
+SANE 2018, a one-day event gathering researchers and students in speech and audio from the Northeast of the American continent, was held on Thursday October 18, 2018 at Google, in Cambridge, MA.
+It was by far the largest Boston-area SANE event, with 170 participants.

-It is the 7th edition in the SANE series of workshops, which started in 2012.
-Since the first edition, the audience has steadily grown, with a record 180 participants in 2017.
+It was the 7th edition in the SANE series of workshops, which started in 2012.
+Since the first edition, the audience has steadily grown, with a record 180 participants in New York in 2017.

-SANE 2018 will feature invited talks by leading researchers from the Northeast as well as from the international community.
-It will also feature a lively poster session, open to both students and researchers.
+SANE 2018 featured invited talks by leading researchers from the Northeast as well as from the international community.
+It also featured a lively poster session, open to both students and researchers.

 - Date: Thursday, October 18, 2018